 Read more: Crypto futures trading tips.

 New traders are usually very ambitious when they take a position, often going all-in to chase big profits.
 However, as the saying goes, “manage your risk or the market will manage it for you”, these “all-in” type of traders often get punished by the market.
-A sudden 20% drop can lead to you losing your entire net worth.
+If you go all-in on a 25x leverage trade, a 3% move against your trade can liquidate your position.
 As we’ve learnt over the past 2 years, the market is becoming highly unpredictable.

 Read more: How to avoid liquidation.